pdfernhout/narrafirma/screenshots/screenshots-2017-12-07/README.md

  and save your reflections so you can learn from them years later, when you have forgotten the details of what you worked on.
 ![NarraFirma Screenshot 25 - Return - Reflect on the project](NarraFirmaScreenshot25-Return-ReflectOnProject.png)

+**Conclusion**

+And that's NarraFirma.
+To try out a NarraFirma installation yourself, visit [the NarraFirma web site](https://www.narrafirma.com) and click "Try it".